diyo18/Assignments/CISC187/Week 14/Project.md

 #include <string>
 #include <unordered_set>

-// For this code, I created a struct to recieve the data of the players.
+// For this code, I created a struct to receive the data of the players.
 // From there, I run a loop that combines the first array of first and last names and store that in a hash set.
+This takes O(N).
 // With that saved, I then run another loop that looks at the second array.
+This takes O(M)
-// There is an if statement within that loop to check if names match and if they do, that first and last name gets deposited in the result variable
+// There is an if statement within that loop to check if names match and if they do, that first and last name gets deposited in the result variable.
+// With this I am able to get a time complexity of O(N+M).

 struct Playerinfo {